FactomProject/distribution/README.md

 - Point to trusted remote factomd

 Some applications would benefit from having a trusted factomd node to hold the blockchain.
 Multiple clients would share a single blockchain instance.
-This would allow users to trade off convience for trustlessness.
+This would allow users to trade off convenience for trustlessness.
 Using a trusted factomd node does not require sharing private keys, so attacks are limited with this arrangement.

 This arrangement would allow cloud service providers to host a local blockchain node which served an API to its clients.